 Worldwide there are several initiatives based on complementary approaches to minimal life, notably in the US but also in Japan and Europe.
 We expect that a synthetic cell can be created within 10-20 years.

 Europe has a large number of world-top researchers from various countries and disciplines, who are currently working on different aspects of minimal life rather independently.
 This initiative is a unique opportunity to combine the efforts of the diversity of networks already operating in Europe in life sciences, physics and chemistry.
-Let us take on the challenge for Europe as world leader in synthetic biology!

 Why so many efforts worldwide?
 Because this is a scientific challenge of Nobel prize relevance that will open up entire new opportunities in a wide range of application areas.